When creating a build configuration, specify the following settings:

 Select the Enable hanging build detection option to detect probably "hanging" builds.
-A build is considered to be "hanging" if its run time significantly exceeds estimated average run time and the build did not send any messages since the estimation exceeded.
-To properly detect hanging builds TeamCity has to estimate the average time builds run based on several builds.
-Thus if you have a new build configuration, it may make sense to enable this feature after a couple of builds have run, so that TeamCity will have enough information to estimate the average run time.
+A build is considered to be "hanging" if its run time significantly exceeds estimated average run time and the build has not send any messages since the estimation was exceeded.
+To properly detect hanging builds, TeamCity has to estimate the average time builds run based on several builds.
+Thus, if you have a new build configuration, it may make sense to enable this feature after a couple of builds have run, so that TeamCity would have enough information to estimate the average run time.

 - The latest build results,